African Safaris with Eyes on Africa African Safaris with Eyes on Africa African Safaris with Eyes on Africa

 • Includes park entrances, game drives and the Okavango Delta excursion.

-• You will need a valid passport and visas for entry into South Africa, Namibia, Botswana and Zambia.
+• You will need a valid passport and visas for entry into Namibia, Botswana and Zambia.

 • Luggage, please pack to a limit of 12kgs in a soft sports tog bag.
-Also bring day pack for walks and keeping in the vehicle.
+Bring a daypack for walks.

-• We recommend that you bring Euro, US$ or South African Rand for personal expenses on this trip but please note that in South Africa and Namibia Euro and US$ will need to changed into Namibian $ or South African Rand as shops, restaurants and market vendors only accept N$ and ZAR.
-In Botswana please note that foreign currency will need to changed into Botswna Pula as shops, restaurants and market vendors only accept BWP.
-Expenses in Livingstone can be paid in US$ or Euro and major credit cards can also be used for optional activities throughout this tour.
-Travellers checks can be changed in Cape Town, Swakopmund, Windhoek, Maun and Livingstone.
+• We recommend that you bring Euro, US$ or South African Rand for personal expenses on this trip but please note that in Namibia Euro and US$ will need to changed into Namibian $ or South African Rand as shops, restaurants and market vendors only accept N$ and ZAR.
+In Botswana please note that foreign currency will need to changed into Botswana Pula as shops, restaurants and market vendors only accept BWP.
+Zambia requires that all services are paid in local currency, however major credit cards (Mastercard / Visa) can also be used for optional activities in Livingstone and elsewhere on tour.

 Common questions about this trip